Skidamek/AutoModpack/README.md

 Launch the game your game/server.

-NOTE: If game crashed at first launch don't worry.
-It crashed because you need to have installed fabric api / quilted fabric api, which is installed automatically before that crash.

 **- Client**

 On join the server who has this mod, modpack will be automatically downloaded and installed.
 You will only need to restart the game to properly load the mods.